konradwilk/wash-hand-pcb/README.md

  - Integrate the line-sensor logic in the board (a simple infrared light and a voltage comparison).
  - Add a SD card
- - Leave RX,TX alone.
- - Don't use PIN DP on LED.

 # Future plans for software